Installing Apache, MySQL, PHP (LAMP) Stack on Ubuntu 18.04

 Great!
 Now, let’s test PHP for Apache.

-Once you’ve confirmed the location of you document root directory, create a new file called info.php
+Once you’ve confirmed the location of you document root directory, create a new file called `info.php` using the `nano` text editor.

 sudo nano /var/www/html/info.php